Updated April 2, 2021

 The Paycheck Protection Program operates via the Small Business Administration’s existing 7(a) lending program, which SBA offers guarantees on loans made by participating financial institutions.
 Applicants apply for a 7(a) guarantee directly through a participating financial institution, and, if approved, receive an SBA guarantee on their loan.
-Applicants were able to apply through August 8, 2020.
+Applicants may apply through May 31, 2021.

 Under this program, approved lenders will be directly delegated the authority to approve loan and forgiveness applications based on the determination that a borrower was in business on February 15, 2020, and paid employees or contractors.